Skip to content

 Three pillars

 Punix is built on three co-equal properties.
-Each is held by construction (a structural feature of the architecture), not by convention (a discipline operators apply).
+Each is held by construction: a structural feature of the architecture.
+No operator discipline can replicate this guarantee.
 Each has a dedicated test suite that ships as a CI release-blocker.

 1. Reproducible builds